LautyZ05/startup/notes.md

 My IP address is: 52.201.35.163
 This is my IP address that I got from setting up the AWS server which was super exciting, weird, and a bit complicated lol.
 (9/12/25)

+connectthedots.click is my domain name that I finally set up and have running.
+As of today, I can't access it through my computer but it works perfectly fine on my phone (9/12/25)

 ## Caddy

 No problems worked just like it said in the [instruction](https://github.com/webprogramming260/.github/blob/main/profile/webServers/https/https.md).